Application Process & Timeline

 Steps 4-6 are found in the department information tab of the eApp.

-Recommenders are encouraged to use the online process, but instructions are provided within the online system for those who prefer to provide a hard copy of their recommendation.
+4. Contact one individual to submit a recommendation on your behalf.
+Your recommender should be someone who can comment meaningfully on your professional performance.
+A current or recent supervisor is preferred.
+Utilize our Online Recommendation System (also found on the 'Department Information' tab in the application) to provide your recommender’s information.
+Recommenders are strongly encouraged to use the online process, but instructions are provided within the online system for those who prefer to provide a hard copy of their recommendation.

 7. Update your resume and upload it to the resume section of the eApp.
 You are encouraged to limit your resume to two pages—one page resumes are preferred.